Iberian Wildlife Tours - Wildlife Holidays in Spain and Portugal

 © John Muddeman

-Given that it is extremely difficult to get accurate, up-to-date information on the distribution of the majority of the species in Spain, readers are referred to Dijkstra & Lewington (2006) for maps of approximate distribution.
-However, it should be taken into account that a number of species with a formerly very southerly distribution are expanding their ranges northwards.
-This is the case, for example, of Brachythemis leucosticta which has recently been recorded from central Valencia and the lakes of La Mancha, and Trithemis annulata, cited from the Asturian coast, while in contrast Coenagrion puella is expanding southwards in north-eastern Spain.
+that a number of species with a formerly very southerly distribution are expanding their ranges northwards.
+This is the case, for example, of Brachythemis leucosticta which has recently been recorded from central Valencia and the lakes of La Mancha, Trithemis annulata, cited from the Asturian coast, and both Platycnemis subdilatata and Trithemis kirbyi recorded in coastal S Andalucía.
+In contrast, Coenagrion puella is expanding southwards in north-eastern Spain.
 Within the table, links are provided to maps and other information of this nature for a few of the species.

 Please feel free to contact us to comment on the list, as our aim is to provide more detailed information in the future.